 He arrived at Iowa Western after spending two seasons as an assistant coach at Hardin-Simmons University in Abilene, Texas.
 He helped the Cowgirls to a 58-10 overall record, 38-3 record in the American Southwest Conference, two conference titles, and two NCAA regional tournament appearances.
 At HSU his primary coaching responsibilities were with setters and defenders.
 He helped orchestrate an offense that led the conference in kills and assists both years he was on staff.
 Following the 2012 season HSU was named American Southwest Conference Coaching Staff of the Year.

 A majority of his work lies in the statistical and analytical realm.
 Known as someone who enjoys working with numbers, he has written two papers on volleyball statistics.
 His 37 page Master's thesis was entitled, "Discovering Success in Volleyball: An Integral Match Analysis of the Relationship between Statistics and Team Rankings" which compared general statistics to team records in order to determine the most significant numbers for predicting the outcome of a win/loss record.
-His most recent work was completed in December 2013, in which he proposed a new statistic to measure the attacking efficiency of a hitter.
+His most recent work was completed in December 2013, in which he proposed alternative ways to measure the attacking efficiency of a hitter.

-A native of Marshall, Texas, he received his Master's degree in Kinesiology from Hardin-Simmons University and his Bachelor's degree in Mass Communication from East Texas Baptist University.
+A native of Marshall, Texas, he received a Master's degree in Kinesiology from Hardin-Simmons University and a Bachelor's degree in Mass Communication from East Texas Baptist University.
 He played collegiate club volleyball as a right side hitter for ETBU and also worked as an adjunct instructor in the Fitness and Sports Sciences Department at Hardin-Simmons.
 In addition to coaching at Iowa Western, he also serves as the head coach for Top Ten Volleyball Club and is a regular contributor to Nebraskaprepvolleyball.com.
-This summer he worked on staff with Iowa High Performance Volleyball, which features some of the best youth and amateur players in the state.
+Last summer he worked on staff with Iowa High Performance Volleyball, which features some of the best youth and amateur players in the state.
 He lives in Council Bluffs.

 Lance Glunz joins the Reiver volleyball staff in his first year of coaching.
 His volleyball experience began with the Creighton University men’s club team, playing as a middle blocker for the 2011-2013 seasons.
 Lance has continued to play in leagues and tournaments throughout the Omaha area.
 He is also present on Iowa Western’s campus as a staff member in the Residence Life department.